5ur/Goshh/README.md

  - [x] Clean up the "\"\n" shit at the end of the message contents.
  - [x] Add the QR code as a flag or config file option.
  - [x] Add file upload
- - [] Add pushover/gotify/azure notification/other push notification support in the Goshh binary or the server depending on if something is passed in the json body?
  - [x] Add a manifest and branding to the scripts.
  - [] Use github actions to compile the binaries
  - [] Add an openapi documentation html page as the root of the server